 Talk to a customer service agent about your overnight options.
-We may be able to get you free or discounted hotel stays and free toiletries if you can’t get to your checked bags for the evening.
+Although we don't provide free hotel stays if your flight is delayed or canceled for reasons outside our control, we may be able to get you discounted hotel stays and free toiletries if you can’t get to your checked bags for the evening.
 If you don’t need your bags for your overnight stay, they’ll end up on tomorrow’s flight with you.

 We hope your plans at your destination aren’t impacted, but sometimes a disruption means it’s no longer worth making the trip.
 If you speak with an agent at the airport or at our United Customer Contact Center, you can cancel your trip.
 Then, you can obtain a refund to your original form of payment for any unused flights by going here.
 We’ll be sad to see you go though.

 Young flyers traveling alone